tenstorrent/tt-metal/README.md

 accelerators.
 We are currently working on functionality for other Tenstorrent architectures.

-If you want to run this software on a Tenstorrent cloud machine, you can provision your own machine on the Tenstorrent cloud using documentation
+If you want to run this software on a Tenstorrent cloud machine and have access to the internal Tenstorrent cloud, you can provision your own machine on the Tenstorrent cloud using documentation [here](https://github.com/tenstorrent-metal/metal-internal-workflows/wiki/Installing-Metal-development-dependencies-on-a-TT-Cloud-VM).
-[here](https://github.com/tenstorrent-metal/metal-internal-workflows/wiki/Installing-Metal-development-dependencies-on-a-TT-Cloud-VM).
+Note that if you are not part of the tenstorrent-metal organization on GitHub and have not been granted explicit access to our internal developer resources, you will not be able to view this page.

 These are the official ways of installing this software: